-The following changes are permitted at the discretion of the relevant Programme Leader.
+The following changes, as outlined in section 7.2.2, are permitted at the discretion of the relevant Programme Leader.
 The Programme Leader's consent must be given in writing and the agreed changes documented and passed to the Academic Registrar (or nominee) for action.
 It is the responsibility of the Programme Leader to ensure that the documentation is completed accurately and in a timely manner.